 The homogenising and emphatically pejorative use of the concept of elites is striking as it is distinctly at odds with how other large-scale projects for economic or social transformation see them and interact with them.
 Peacebuilding operations, for example, are conceived as means of helping domestic elites surmount the difficulties presented by post-conflict transition, while democratisation projects live or die by the active participation of domestic elites (Zürcher, Manning and Evenson, 2013: 4 and 6).
 Post-conflict constitutions ‘are typically not the brainchildren of the people at large, but rather of established or newly dominant elites’ (Reynolds 2005: 65).
 Statebuilding is increasingly understood as the means by which powerful groups and individuals institutionalise their power as a legitimate form of state (Blieseman de Guevara 2010: 116).
 The resilience of that state, and its power in turn to pursue poverty reduction, depends crucially on the inclusiveness of the bargains struck between elites.
-For DFID’s work in post-conflict states, for example, elite political settlements supporting the state ‘should be a first-order priority – even if these settlements come at the cost of accelerated development’ (DFID and UKAID, 2010: 15).
+For the UK Department for International Development’s (DFID’s) work in post-conflict states, for example, elite political settlements supporting the state ‘should be a first-order priority – even if these settlements come at the cost of accelerated development’ (DFID and UKAID, 2010: 15).
 Statebuilding agencies likewise accept that any social contract that emerges in fragile states must revolve firstly around the expectations of society within the state (a matter transformative TJ literature is attentive to), secondly the state’s resources and capacity to provide services (distinctly underexplored), and thirdly elite will to direct these resources and services towards the fulfilment of those expectations (again, underexplored) (Organisation for Economic Co-operation and Development, 2008: 17).
 We might wish that transitional states become more responsive to inequalities and poverty, but any state that does so can only achieve this by reconciling transformation with at least some elite interests.
 Even the most sensitive bottom-up and grassroots forms of participation will have limited effects on political or economic life without conscious engagement and dialogue with elites.
 It would be a mistake, therefore, to associate the reliance on existing elites with a conscious preference on the part of international interventionary actors.
 Reliance is better explained by necessity or unavoidability.
 Sovereignty inevitably makes national governments and the powerful economic and identity group leaders within the state the fundamental interlocutors for any form of intervention beyond the most-grassroots.
 Peacebuilding, statebuilding and TJ actors engage with elites because they have to, even though the normative standards through which the international community bestows legitimacy on the state may often conflict with the unspoken norms and informal rules of elite pacts (Salmon and Anderson, 2013: 49).
 Elite political settlements ‘set the constraints for what can and cannot be achieved’ in all developing states (Di John and Putzel, 2009: 18).
 They can do so negatively and positively.